connor11528/tech-companies-and-startups/README.md

 Companies in San Francisco
 ===

 Open Source list of technology companies and startups in San Francisco, addresses included.
-I dedicate this Github repo to all those in the bay area with shitty commutes. #pourOneOutForTheHomies
+This project is for job seekers and salespeople to discover companies within the SF metro

 ## Companies